 Worried your baby or toddler won’t remember their grandparents?
 Here are five creative ways to keep up contact with long-distance relatives

 I am a mum to two young boys; James is nearly 3 years old and Rory is 10 months old.
-As we approached circuit breaker, our children’s grandparents in the UK had to cancel a planned visit, and our trip to the UK was also cancelled.
+Because of the pandemic our children’s grandparents in the UK had to cancel a planned visit, and our trip to the UK was also cancelled.
 We are used to seeing our family regularly so I wanted to make a concerted effort to keep our family engaged with the boys especially with the unknown timeline ahead of when we will be reunited.

-During the circuit breaker, given we were all at home across the world, it made for a good time to think a little more creatively about how we could stay in touch.
-The boys ages and the time difference didn’t always make it that easy, so here are some tips that I found worked for us.
+So we started to think a little more creatively about how we could stay in touch.
+The boys’ ages and the time difference didn’t always make it that easy, so here are some tips that I found worked for us.

 Lead image via Rawpixel

 You can ask grandparents to email letters to you for the children (given that international post takes so long at the moment!) and then you can handwrite the letter and post in into their box.
 My 2.5 year old son loves waking up to a new letter once a week and we then put all the letters on the wall of his bedroom.
 Daddy was the postman, too.
 To introduce the concept of posting letters we watched Postman Pat and read Postman Bear by Julia Donaldson

 How to make the postbox: It is very simple, so you don’t have to be very artsy or have lots of stuff: